MacInnes/Trelora/README.md

 # Trelora

-Listing Consultation Tool for client home visits.
+A listing consultation tool designed to be used by Trelora home agents during client visits.

 # Prerequisites/ Dependencies
  This project assumes you have installed: